neurobooth/neurobooth-os/eyelink_setup/README.rst

 6. Now, connect NUC to the switch
 7. Restart the NUC from the WebUI (keep the monitor and keyboard connected to NUC, and when NUC reboots, select the headless mode to boot into command line interface of the NUC, the WebUI will remain unaffected and will work as normal on the Windows machine)

 At this point, we have neurodoor, Windows machine and NUC connected to the switch.
 Windows has been assigned IP by neurodoor.
-NUC has a self assigned static IP of 192.168.100.15 as hard coded and configured in the current start_tk file.
+NUC has a self assigned static IP of 192.168.100.15 as hard coded and configured in the current ``start_tk`` file.
 Because neurodoor is on the same subnet as NUC WiFi NIC, Windows can successfully access the NUC's WebUI.
-Additionally, the NUC is booted in headless mode.
+Additionally, the NUC is booted in headless mode with monitor and keyboard attached.

 We can now reconfigure the NUC to break the internal bridge: